New-Mexico-Software-Engineering-Inc/inCollege/README.md

-# In College App Manager
+# inCollege

-A simple Python application that manages user logins, account creations, and other functionalities for the "In College App."
+A simple Python application that manages use logins, account creations, and other functionalities for the "inCollege Application" Written by New Mexico Software Engineering, Inc.

 ## Features